MicrosoftDocs/Managed-Desktop/managed-desktop/overview/support-teams.md

 ## Service Engineering team

-The Service Engineering (“operations”) team operates the Microsoft Managed Desktop service including responding to:
+The Service Engineering (“operations”) team operates the Microsoft Managed Desktop service including responding to [support requests](../operate/support-request.md) such as:

-- Incident
+- Incidents
-- Request for information
+- Requests for information
-- Change request
+- Change requests

 For a general description of the service, see [Microsoft Managed Desktop service plan description](../overview/service-plan.md#service-plan-description).